-- Direct quote: According to a study on social pain, "acetaminophen reduces behavioral and neural responses associated with the pain of social rejection, demonstrating substantial overlap between social and physical pain."
+Direct quote: According to a study on social pain, "acetaminophen reduces behavioral and neural responses associated with the pain of social rejection, demonstrating substantial overlap between social and physical pain."
 (DeWall et al., 2010, p.
-14) - Note: DeWall is the author's last name, and "et al." means there are additional authors.
-2010 is the year of publication, and 14 is the page number. - Paraphrasing: In one study by DeWall et al. (2010), it was discovered that over-the-counter painkillers, like Acetaminophen, reduced social pain. - For a source with no author and/or no date, use the title and n.d. for "no date": An online poll found that the more time students spent in the library, the higher their overall GPA ("Student Success Poll," n.d.).
+14) Note: DeWall is the author's last name, and "et al." means there note: Dewall is the author's last name, and "et al." means there are additional authors.
+2010 is the year of publication, and 14 is the page number.

+- Paraphrasing: In one study by DeWall et al. (2010), it was discovered that over-the-counter painkillers, like Acetaminophen, reduced social pain. - For a source with no author and/or no date, use the title and n.d. for "no date": An online poll found that the more time students spent in the library, the higher their overall GPA ("Student Success Poll," n.d.).